Bigf00tBoycott/hello-world-/README.md

 # hello-world-
 tutorial
-Bigf00t here out the woods, trying to learn a new skill set and continue onward with forward expansion.
+Bigf00t out the woods, trying to learn a new skill and continue onward with forward expansion.

+Boycott.